CaluraLab/ADARcas/README.md

-The goal of `ADARcas` is to provide some functions that allow the user to measure ADARs activity by using previously developed signatures, or by computing his own signature starting if a dataset with its reconstructed regulatory network is available.
-ADARs’ activity will be represented by a Contextual Activity Score (CAS), that is specific for human neuronal, mouse neuronal or cancert contexts and can be computed starting from bulk, single-cell RNA-Seq or spatial transcriptomic data.
+The goal of `ADARcas` is to provide some functions that allow the user to measure ADARs activity by using previously developed signatures, or by computing his own signature if a dataset with its reconstructed regulatory network is available.
+ADARs’ activity will be represented by a Contextual Activity Score (CAS), that is specific for human neuronal, mouse neuronal or cancer contexts and can be computed starting from bulk, single-cell RNA-Seq or spatial transcriptomic data.

 <p align="center">